exakat/exakat/docs/Rules.rst

 Try block should enclosing only the expression that may emit an exception.

-When writing large blocks of code in a try, it becomes difficult to understand wherethe expression is coming from.
+When writing large blocks of code in a try, it becomes difficult to understand where the expression is coming from.
 Large blocks may also lead to catch multiples exceptions, with a long list of catch clause.

 In particular, the catch clause will resume the execution without knowing where the try was interrupted : there are no indication of achievement, even partial.
 In fact, catching an exception signals a very dirty situation.